uroybd/DotR/README.md

 Shows line-by-line differences with color coding (+ green for additions, - red for deletions).

 📖 **[Learn more about Diff](https://github.com/uroybd/DotR/wiki/Diff)**

-## WARNING!

-This is still pre-alpha.
-The schema is evolving, performance is sub-par.
-Use it with caution.

 ## Installation